 How do we transform ourselves and our societies at the rate and scale called for by both science and policy?
 How do we do this in an equitable and just manner?
 This course explores theories, policies, and practices associated with transformations to sustainability.
-It provides students with an in-depth analysis of traditional and contemporary theories about individual change, collective change, and systems change, situating them within current research on transitions, transformations, social tipping points, and paradigms shifts.
+It provides students with an in-depth overview of concepts, theories and approaches for understanding the relationship between individual change, collective change, and systems change.
 The course contextualizes research on transformation within the Anthropocene, an epoch where global environmental changes are challenging models of socio-economic organization and the mental models and worldviews associated with them.
-The course will consider the dynamics and drivers of transformation from multiple perspectives and explore alternative ways of thinking about humanity’s relationship with the environment.
+Readings and lectures will consider the drivers and dynamics of transformative change from multiple perspectives and paradigms, including those that embrace alternative ways of thinking about humanity’s relationship with the environment.
 Seminars will focus on the transformation in practice, including how we individually and collectively actualize large-scale change.
 “Transformations to Sustainability” introduces broader and deeper understanding of both the challenges of and potentials for generating equitable and sustainable transformations at the rate and scale called for by global change research.

 You will be able to:

 - account for and discuss key concepts and theories related to transformations towards sustainability in the era of the Anthropocene

 - explain the distinctions and relationships between different perspectives on transitions and transformations to sustainability